hyperledger-labs/fabric-operations-console/packages/athena/docs/_permissions.md

     - can run the component /actions api (such as restart, re-enroll, enroll
     - can create/delete config-block docs
     - can migrate a console to another cluster
-  - `blockchain.instance.link` - hyperion action
+  - `blockchain.instance.link` - a hyperion action (deprecated)
     - can create a resource, associating it with a cluster
-  - `blockchain.instance.view` - hyperion action
+  - `blockchain.instance.view` - a hyperion action (deprecated)
-    - can check whether optools is running
+    - can check whether the console is running
-  - `blockchain.optools.redeploy` - hyperion action
+  - `blockchain.optools.redeploy` - a hyperion action (deprecated)
-    - can refresh the optools deployment for a given resource
+    - can refresh the console deployment for a given resource

 ## Roles
 	- Manager